 For example, a basic learning management system (LMS) captures a LOT of data about all of your employees’ training: training assigned, training completed, training not completed, training overdue, test scores, and more.

 And that use of data in training is only going to increase, because people want to make sense of it to create better learning experiences for workers, to better evaluate materials, to justify the expenses and efforts of L&D, and so on.
+Just think of the increased creation of learning data from more scenario-based learning, more informal learning/social learning, more performance support, xAPI, LRSs, and attempts to more directly map training to performance.

 Which is what we’re here to talk about today.